nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_FETCH_GET.md

 }
 ```

-In the following code, you will need to define the function that will be passed to the `map()` method.
+In the following code, you will need to define the function that will be passed to the `map()` method.\

+<span style="background-color: #2b023b;"> Have questions about array methods like .map, .filter, and .find?
+Well, I have the link for you!
+For free.99 you can [click here](https://github.com/NewForce-at-Mountwest/client-side-mastery/blob/ts-arrayMethods/book-3-the-initiate/chapters/JS_ARRAY_METHODS_NEW.md) and learn more.
+ We stand by the quality of our link and are confident you will be satisified with the answers found there.
+If, for any reason, you are not happy with the link or still have questions, please reach out to an instructor.
+We will happily answer your questions. </span>

 The function you write will convert each service request object into HTML representations.
 Since it is wrapped with a `<ul>` element, make each one an `<li>` element showing only the description of the request to start.